firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Jason resurrected an MP2 after a MOSFET failure and now caps the platform around 100 A battery / 250 A phase, acknowledging a 300 A launch cooked the board while chasing sensor cogging.[^97]
 - Finn keeps an Ubox Lite below 50 °C while pulling 160 A phase / 90 A battery by swapping in Arctic MX4 paste and bolting through the controller’s M2 bosses into a 3 mm aluminum belly pan.[^98][^99]
+- Abs’ dual-controller build clamps MOSFETs to a 3–4 mm aluminum bar with mica insulators and filtered 12 V push-pull fans, dropping case temps from ~67 °C to ~40 °C during 60 A, 20 S runs; he recommends skipping the complexity on mild 12–13 S tunes.[^denis-abs-cooling]
 - Matthew’s DIY water loop dropped his VESC enclosure from ~90 °C cutbacks to ~26–28 °C during 45 mph pulls; Noname is planning a moped-sized radiator, pump, and expansion tank to scale the concept.[^100]
 - Swapping to higher-grade thermal paste still nets ~5 °C improvements, but veterans stress optimizing airflow before escalating to liquid cooling complexity.[^101]
 - SNSC rental frames that arrived with warped mounting faces now get controllers preloaded against thick pads (or graphene sheets) and may even receive thermal glue to flatten hot spots before endurance sessions, showing how enclosure alignment affects long-pull temps.[^102]